Robinhood Review 2023: Pros and Cons

 - You must be a legal U.S. citizen, U.S. permanent resident or have a valid U.S. visa and have an address in the 50 states or Puerto Rico (exceptions made for members of the U.S. military stationed outside the country).

-Robinhood is accessible via the web or app (iOS and Android).
+The Robinhood trading platform is accessible via the web or app (iOS and Android).

 The process of activating your account can take some time.
 You’ll start by submitting an application.
 While Robinhood reviews the application, you can queue one deposit to fund your account, but you won’t be able to use that money to make trades until account approval.